magit/magit/README.md

 only supports Git and can therefore better take advantage of its native features.

-Magit supports GNU Emacs 23.2 or later; 24.1 or later is recommended.
+Magit requires at least GNU Emacs 24.1 and Git 1.7.2.5.
-Magit supports Git 1.7.2.5 or later; 1.8.2 or later is recommended.
-The minimal versions are those available in Debian oldstable.

 ### Table of Contents